Deftone1/workout-tracker/README.md

 ## Challenges

-This assignment was easily the most difficult of the class thus far - I had trouble understanding the functionality of MongoDB/Mongoose and did not fully get the app working perfectly.
-I tried using the Mongoose Virtual to connect the data needed for the total duration of the workout, but did not figure it out.
+This assignment was easily the most difficult of the class thus far - I had some confusion with Mongoose and did not get the app working perfectly.
+I tried a Virtual to make the 'total duration' field work, but did not succeed.

 ## Successes

-Further understanding of Javascript and backend technologies, and how the front end and back end talk with each other to send data and perform an operation.
+Further understanding of Javascript and back end technology/functionality - how the front end and back end talk with each other to send data and perform an operation.

 ## Screenshots of application: